 Self-evaluation: The self-evaluation should be no more than 10 pages, single-spaced, with an additional description (no more than two pages) of plans and goals for the research leave (see Section 4.3.4.1 for a description of the self-evaluation).
 The self-evaluation should describe and explain the candidate's teaching, scholarship, and service, noting their significance to the College and the profession and to the candidate's developing career.
 The self-evaluation should address how the teaching, scholarship, and service meet the College and department/program standards.
 The candidate may include explanatory or amplificatory material that the candidate considers relevant.
 In discussing scholarship, the candidate should note what part of their scholarly work was done while at Lafayette.
-As is stated in the beginning of Section 4.2 of the Faculty Handbook: "As the COVID-19 pandemic has impacted every faculty member's professional and personal life, candidates are invited and encouraged, though by no means obliged, to describe and clarify in their self-evaluation the circumstances under which they endeavored to make progress."
+As the COVID-19 PHE impacted every faculty member's professional and personal life, candidates for tenure and promotion are invited and encouraged, though by no means obliged, to describe and clarify in their self-evaluation the circumstances under which they endeavored to make progress.
+Furthermore, it is also recognized that there may be downstream effects in the aftermath of the COVID PHE that impact teaching, scholarship, and service.